Kunság: Precedents

 While the Hungarian tribes moved into Hungary, the Cumans still inhabited the vast areas of the Pontic–Caspian steppe, where they had created a powerful nomadic confederacy (see Cumania).
 The 13th-century Gesta Hungarorum claims that Cumans were present in the Principality of Hungary ca. 900, describing the Aba tribesmen as Cumans.
 This account is nevertheless anachronistic, meaning that Gesta's "Cuman" is perhaps a stand-in for "Turkic", "Khazar", or "Bulgar".
 The first verifiable attestations of Cumans in Arpadian Hungary were as raiders, during the 11th century; they later returned as mercenaries backing the Hungarian Kings.
 Stephen II's retinue included a Cuman contingent led by a Captain Tatar, which became a nuisance to the locals after pillaging the local resources.
 Possibly Cuman "Saracen" troops assisted Géza II in his 1150s war against the Lombard League.

 In the early 13th century, Hungarian–Cuman relations were again tense, prompting Andrew II to create a system of border defences, which included granting the border region of Burzenland to the Teutonic Order.
 This group streamlined the first effort to Christianize Cuman communities living outside the Pannonian Basin.
 The Cumans were themselves attacked and defeated by the Mongol Empire; most Cumans fled to Hungary, the Bulgarian Empire, and the Byzantine Empire.
 By the 1220s, many were concentrated to the east of Hungary, in areas later known as Moldavia and Bessarabia.
 Their conversion to Christianity began here, under Hungarian auspices, leading to the establishment of a Cumanian Catholic Bishopric; some members of the tribes had converted to rival Eastern Orthodoxy, or to Bogomilism, and had to be brought back to Catholicism.
 At that stage, an untold number of Cumans in Hungary were converts to Islam.

-In 1238, King Béla IV specifically invited Cumans under Kuthen (Kötöny, Kotyan) to colonize a central part of his realm (ad mediculum terre sue), presumably located near the Tisza.
+In 1238, King Béla IV specifically invited Cumans under Köten (Kuthen, Kotyan) to colonize a central part of his realm (ad mediculum terre sue), presumably located near the Tisza.
 These Cumans arrived in 1239, but there was violence between the nomadic Cumans and the settled Hungarians.
-Cuman assassins murdered chieftain Köten on the behalf of some Hungarian nobles, and the Cumans returned to the Balkans in 1241, pillaging Syrmia as an act of revenge.
+Cuman assassins murdered Köten on the behalf of some Hungarian nobles, and the Cumans returned to the Balkans in 1241, pillaging Syrmia as an act of revenge.